Who was Leonid Radvinsky? OnlyFans owner dies at 43 after batting cancer. Know about his net worth, family, career | Company Business News

-Leonid Radvinsky, the billionaire owner of adult content platform OnlyFans has passed away aged 43 years, after a long battle with cancer, the company said in an emailed statement, Bloomberg reported on 23 March.
+From Odesa in Ukraine to Chicago, United States, the reclusive owner of OnlyFans, Leonid Radvinsky leaves behind an impressive legacy turning around the adult content platform into a billion-dollar business.
+On Monday, his company announced Radvinsky has passed away after a prolonged battle with cancer, aged 43.

-London-based OnlyFans stated: “We are deeply saddened to announce the death of Leo Radvinsky.
+“We are deeply saddened to announce the death of Leo Radvinsky.
 Leo passed away peacefully after a long battle with cancer.
-His family have requested privacy at this difficult time.”
+His family have requested privacy at this difficult time,” the London-based online pornography platform informed in an emailed statement, according to Bloomberg.

 Radvinsky bought a majority stake in the platform in 2018 from its British father-and-son founders Guy and Tim Stokely, who had founded the site in 2016.
 He turned it into a cultural phenomenon that reshaped the pornography industry by allowing creators to charge directly for their content.
 He owned the OnlyFans parent company, Fenix International Ltd., according to the company’s last filing in the UK.